 When you are thinking about where to spend the next year (or more!) of your life, you may also be thinking about how you will be spending your weekends and time off.
 When you look at maps of both countries–what cities or neighboring countries jump out at you?
 Where are you eager to spend your time on your nights, weekends, and holidays?

-Making the decision of where to teach English in Asia is highly personal and one that cannot be made for you.
+Making the decision of where is best for teaching ESL in Asia is highly personal and one that cannot be made for you.

 If you decide to teach English in China, you may want to focus your energy on exploring nearby Chinese cities.
 If you find yourself wanting to teach English in Vietnam, it might be easier to not only visit cities in Vietnam, but also neighboring countries, like Thailand or Laos, since they’re just a hop, skip, and a jump over the border.

-Since you probably already know that you are not necessarily going to get rich while teaching abroad, you will likely want to consider a cost comparison before making your final decision of where to teach English in Asia.
+Since getting rich isn't your main motive (or is it? then read this article on the highest paid teaching jobs abroad), you will likely want to consider a cost comparison before making your final decision of where to teach English in Asia.
 If you decide to teach English in Vietnam, you can take into consideration how much your accommodations and cost of living will run you in cities like Ho Chi Minh City or Hanoi, in comparison to teaching English in China in cities like Shanghai or Beijing.

 Deciding to teach abroad is a big decision.
 Unfortunately (or fortunately, depending on how you look at things), that is not the last big decision you will be making related to ESL jobs in Asia.